Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening: Experiments Discussions

 \subsection{Ablation Study}

-Ablation studies were conducted to demonstrate the effectiveness of individual mechanisms in FC-SIN: we remove one of such mechanisms in each experiment.
+Ablation studies were conducted to demonstrate the effectiveness of individual mechanisms in SAIN: from five aspects: stroke-level correspondence module, pixel-wise dynamic formulation, region-level correspondence module, convolution \& cross-attention block based, and convolution \& self-attention block based multi-stream transformer.
+To evaluate the contribution of each aspect, we remove one of such mechanisms in each experiment, and trained and evaluated the corresponding model on the STD-12K dataset.

 \textbf{Pixel-wise dynamics}.
-By removing the pixel-wise dynamics, the CCB and CSB transformer streams take region-level correspondence $\ddot{\mathbf{I}}_{0}$ and $\ddot{\mathbf{I}}_{1}$, and sketch-level correspondence $\mathbf{P}_{t}^{\prime}$ as inputs.
+By removing the pixel-wise dynamics, the CCB and CSB transformer streams take region-level correspondence $\ddot{\mathbf{I}}_{0}$ and $\ddot{\mathbf{I}}_{1}$, and stroke-level correspondence $\mathbf{P}_{t}^{\prime}$ as inputs.
 As shown in Table \ref{table:ablationresult2}, the absence of pixel-level motion information resulted in a deteriorated performance.
 Moreover, as shown in Figure \ref{fig:ablation}, the interpolation examples exhibits blurring results, potentially due to the uncertain direction of pixel-level motion.

-\textbf{Sketch-level correspondence}.
-The sketch-level correspondence $\mathbf{P}_{t}$ was removed from FC-SIN by excluding the CCB based transformer streams and $\mathbf{P}_{t}$ in the CSB based transformer stream.
-Only the four refined sketch frames $\dot{\mathbf{I}}_{0}$, $\dot{\mathbf{I}}_{1}$, $\ddot{\mathbf{I}}_{0}$ and $\ddot{\mathbf{I}}_{1}$ were adopted and fused in a single CSB based transformer stream.
-Overall, the absence of sketch-level correspondence resulted in lower performance compared to full FC-SIN, which indicates the necessity of exploiting sketch patterns.
+\textbf{Stroke-level correspondence}.
+The stroke-level correspondence $\mathbf{P}_{t}$ was removed from SAIN by excluding the CCB based transformer streams and $\mathbf{P}_{t}$ in the CSB based transformer stream.
+Only the four refined sketch frames $\dot{\mathbf{I}}_{0}$, $\dot{\mathbf{I}}_{1}$, $\ddot{\mathbf{I}}_{0}$ and $\ddot{\mathbf{I}}_{1}$ were adopted and fused in a single CSB transformer stream.
+The absence of stroke-level correspondence resulted in lower performance compared to full SAIN, which indicates the necessity of exploiting stroke patterns.
+By zooming out details shown in Figure \ref{fig:ablation} (row with blue outlines), SAIN without stroke correspondence has lower contrast and the black lines are less noticeable, which indicates SAIN without stroke correspondence have less confidence on outputs.

 \textbf{Convolution cross-attention block}.
-Without CCB for a sketch focused modelling, it can be observed that the quantitative results shown in Table~\ref{fig:ablation} are worse than those of the full FC-SIN.
+Without CCB for a sketch focused modelling, it can be observed that the quantitative results shown in Table~\ref{fig:ablation} are worse than those of the full SAIN.
 Specifically, for the second example in Figure \ref{fig:ablation}, the intricate details of the clown's face is difficult to discern when CCB is not utilised.
-Moreover, CCB facilitates a robust learning with sketch correspondence, whilst an improper sketch guidance usage may result in inferior interpolation results for some scenarios.
+Moreover, CCB facilitates a robust learning with stroke correspondence, whilst an improper stroke guidance usage may result in inferior interpolation results for some scenarios.